 That edit received an overwhelmingly positive response, with fans noting that this is the version they were hoping for.
 However, fans may have been a bit quick to judge.

-4. This is likely just a Kree military uniform and not her actual suit
+4. This is likely just a Kree military uniform

 In the comics, the Kree wear green suits, and we know that these aliens are going to factor heavily into Captain Marvel’s origin story.
 Granted, we’ve seen Kree in the MCU before and they’ve never dressed like this.
 But in some Marvel comics, only those with the rank of captain wear the green suits, so maybe the movies will retain that idea.